 Rule 8.0 Uniform In Forma Pauperis Affidavit

-A party other than an inmate who wishes to proceed informa pauperis must complete and file the affidavit in Appendix 6.
+A party, other than an inmate, who wishes to proceed in forma pauperis shall complete and file the affidavit in Appendix 6.
+Adopted April 1, 2002, effective April 1, 2002.

 Rule 8.1 Traversal of In Forma Pauperis Status